dkorotkov444/meet/docs/scenarios.md

 ## Feature 4.
 Use the App When Offline

 ### Scenario 1.
-Show cached data when there’s no internet connection.
+Show cached data when there is no internet connection.

 *Given* the user has previously loaded event data while online